phillord/kcite/readme.txt

 1. Using the plugin settings page, set which identifier you want processed as the default (DOI or PMID).

 == Changelog ==

+= 1.4.4 =

+1. Removed errant "w" from start of kcite.php

+= 1.4.3 =

+1. Proper release, after 1.4.2 release was confused.

 = 1.4.2 =